 This one-day course is designed for backcountry recreationalists and aspiring professionals to take at least every other year to build and maintain proficiency in avalanche rescue techniques and to keep up to date on best practices in rescue techniques and gear.
 This course is also a prerequisite for AIARE Level 2.
 New participants will learn the basics of companion rescue, while return participants will expand their skill set with advanced topics and realistic scenario practice to help improve their skills.

-The Avalanche Rescue Course is a one-day course designed for new and experienced recreationists and aspiring snow professionals.
+The Avalanche Rescue Course is a one-day course at Snoqualmie Pass designed for new and experienced recreationists and aspiring snow professionals.

 In this course you will receive professional coaching on your rescue skills and timed practice during realistic scenarios.
 Upon completion you will receive an AIARE rescue card.